smnorris/bcfishpass/scripts/valley_confinement/README.md

 Only streams with no known non-anthropogenic barriers (ie falls, gradient barriers) downstream are processed.

 ### 7. Valley area
-Only contiguous areas above this size threshold are retained (defaults 0.5ha).
+Only contiguous areas above this size threshold are retained (default 0.5ha).

 ## Resources / References